 Challenges await all parties

 Rife with opposition, the road ahead will require a business transformation and, with it, a series of more challenges await.
 Challenges over liability, IP ownership, revenue sharing, information security, and concerns over quality lay ahead.
 Don't assume that all startups will want to work with corporations.
-I interviewed Airbnb for this research, and asked them point blank if they would partner with hotels.
-They made it clear that's not a part of their current roadmap.

 Expect that many social business suite players will get wind of this space and seek to build or acquire players to assemble a suite.
 I've briefed a number of the small and large software companies associated with this booming movement and informed them of the opportunities at hand.
 Expect for now that point players will continue to emerge and, eventually, provide an opportunity for acquisition cycle.
 But for now, we're just at market identification stage.